 - Eric R. Hall serves as Dean pro tem of Applied Science.

 - UBC’s School of Community and Regional Planning (SCARP) joins the Faculty of Applied Science as the College for Interdisciplinary Studies (CFIS) disbands.

-- Marc Parlange serves as twelfth Dean of Applied Science.
+- Marc Parlange serves as twelfth Dean, Faculty of Applied Science.